Pining for Ipoh curry mee? The best curry mee in Ipoh is a lie! Because there are actually so many all over Ipoh!

 5. Yee Fatt Dry Curry Noodles

-Yee Fatt Dry Curry Noodles’ namesake is definitely delicious (complete with a thick helping of the savory sauce).
+Yee Fatt Dry Curry Noodles’ namesake is delicious (complete with a thick helping of the savory sauce).

 Noodle portions are somewhat small.
-But the curry taste is strong in this rendition of dry curry noodles in Ipoh and the noodles have a lovely chewy texture.
+But the curry taste is strong in this rendition of dry curry noodles and the noodles have a lovely chewy texture.
 For toppings, they have char siew and roasted pork.

 Their glutinous rice (lor mai gai) with chicken is worth ordering too.
 They top it with curry sauce.